hpcaitech/Open-Sora/tools/scoring/README.md

 We apply Optical Character Recognition (OCR) to detect texts and drop samples with dense texts.
 Here, we use the [DBNet++](https://arxiv.org/abs/2202.10304) model implemented by [MMOCR](https://github.com/open-mmlab/mmocr/).

-First, install the required packages following our [installation instructions](../../docs/installation.md)'s "OCR" section.
+First, install the required packages following our [installation instructions](../../docs/installation.md)'s "Data Dependencies" and "OCR" section.

 <!-- First, install [MMOCR](https://mmocr.readthedocs.io/en/dev-1.x/get_started/install.html).
 For reference, we install packages of these versions.